-Join Seattle native Beth Topping for a walking tour through the 5.2-acre urban space that is a renowned Brutalist masterwork and the first freeway lid in the nation.
-You’ll get to know the celebrated landscape architects who designed the park, while we examine its major areas—including a breathtaking 30-foot concrete canyon built directly over the median strip of I-5.
+Join Seattle native Beth Topping for a walking tour of the first freeway lid in the nation, a 5.2-acre urban space that is now a renowned Brutalist masterwork.
+Get to know the celebrated landscape architects and park masterminds Lawrence Halprin and Angela Danadjieva while we examine its major areas—including a breathtaking 30-foot concrete canyon built directly over the median strip of I-5.

 Learn about the civic initiatives that made the park possible and how its compelling design was meant to heal the city.
 We’ll also discuss how it has changed since it was built, and how it’s adapting to accommodate the city’s ever-growing population and new cultural landscape.